lizy14/wft-assignments/wall/readme.md

 all, noting that

-- Long messages are just trimmed
+- long messages are just trimmed

 ### bonus

 * data binding, using `Vue.js`
+* support for emoji and wechat faces, using third party libraries

 ## notes on implementation